pymc-devs/pytensor/doc/faq.rst

 this flag instead of ``optimizer_excluding=inplace``.
 It will result in a computation time that is in between fast compile and fast run.

-Faster Pytensor function
+Faster PyTensor function
 ------------------------

-You can set the Pytensor flag :attr:`allow_gc <config.allow_gc>` to ``False`` to get a speed-up by using more memory.
-By default, Pytensor frees intermediate results when we don't need them anymore.
+You can set the PyTensor flag :attr:`allow_gc <config.allow_gc>` to ``False`` to get a speed-up by using more memory.
+By default, PyTensor frees intermediate results when we don't need them anymore.
 Doing so prevents us from reusing this memory.
-So disabling the garbage collection will keep all intermediate results' memory space to allow to reuse them during the next call to the same Pytensor function, if they are of the correct shape.
+So disabling the garbage collection will keep all intermediate results' memory space to allow to reuse them during the next call to the same PyTensor function, if they are of the correct shape.
 The shape could change if the shapes of the inputs change.

 .. _unsafe_rewrites: